tsgates/arch-wiki-markdown/wiki/Skype.md

     $ /usr/bin/skype --disable-cleanlooks -style GTK

-If you wish menus within desktop environments to load Skype with a GTK theme by default then modify the 'Exec' line of /usr/share/applications/skype.desktop so that it reads:
+If you wish menus within desktop environments to load Skype with a GTK+ theme by default then modify the 'Exec' line of /usr/share/applications/skype.desktop so that it reads: